How to find the history of a property

 Property listing sites could include basic zoning and boundary information of the property, as well as the home on it.
 It may also show an abbreviated home history, including the year the home was built and the most recent sale.
 The property listing should include information regarding the surrounding area, such as the local school district and public parks.
 If you ask your real estate agent, you may also be able to see how the house looks on an MLS (multiple listing service).

 Asking your real estate agent about a property’s history can yield interesting results.
-As a member of the community, your realtor can provide more personal information than a web search — things like the property’s place in the community, the changes or standing of the community itself and the development of the area.
+As a member of the community, your real estate agent can provide more personal information than a web search — things like the property’s place in the community, the changes or standing of the community itself and the development of the area.

 In addition, the agent should be well versed in the facts of the property itself.
 They should be able to provide information regarding the previous residents, the sale history and any construction done to the home.
 They should also be able to tell you the general condition of the home, as well as the age of the property and any subsequent renovations.